Frequently Asked Questions

 What is a full skin care routine?

 A full skin care routine begins with an effective cleanser to completely wash your face.
 After cleansing, use a toner to remove excess dirt and oils off your face.
-After toning comes application of serums and eye treatments, and then use a cream or moisturizer to complete your regimen.
+After toning comes application of serums and eye treatments, and then use a cream or moisturizer.
+Finish your routine with an SPF - always!

 What are the benefits of the Retinol Serum, Vitamin C Serum and Hyaluronic Acid Serum?